renaudboulard/android-retrofit-custom-endpoint/README.md

 }
 ```

-Implementation depending on a switch button :
+Implementation depending on a switch button in your interface :

 ```java
 ..... implements URLInterface{